Solving the Scattering Problem for Open Wave-Guide Networks, III: Radiation Conditions and Uniqueness: Introduction

-In time--independent scattering theory, one imagines that there is an `incoming' field $u^{\In}(x),$ which is either a wave-guide mode (see Section~\ref{sec3}) for one of the channels, or a free-space wave packet (see Section 6 of~\cite{EpWG2023_1}).
+In time--independent scattering theory, one imagines that there is an `incoming' field $u^{\In}(x),$ which is constructed from either a wave-guide mode (see Sections~\ref{sec3} and~\ref{sec.lap_scat}) for one of the channels, or a free-space wave packet (see Section 6 of~\cite{EpWG2023_1}).
 We then look for an `outgoing' solution to

-so that $u^{\tot}=u^{\In}+u^{\out}$ represents the total field that results from the incoming field scattering off of the wave-guide structure.
+so that $u^{\tot}=u^{\In}+u^{\out}$ represents the total field that results from the incoming field scattering off of the wave-guide network.

 There are many papers in the Applied Math and Physics literature that consider such problems; see~\cite{BonnetBendhia_etal,BonnetTillequin2001,ChandlerMonkThomas2007, ChandlerZhang} in the Applied Math literature, and~\cite{Nosich1994,KNH_SIAM_2005} and the references therein for the Mathematical Physics literature.
-What these various papers do not provide, however, are rigorous, physically motivated definitions of the concepts `incoming' and `outgoing' for the full $d$-dimensional problem.
-They also do not prove a uniqueness result for this scattering problem, which is a central component of a complete theory.
+What these various papers do not provide, however, are rigorous, physically motivated definitions of the concepts `incoming' and `outgoing' for the full $d$-dimensional problem. \Rd In~\cite{CiraoloMagnanini2008} the problem of $2d$ bi-infinite wave-guides is treated and an outgoing radiation condition is given that implies uniqueness of the solution.
+While their analysis and radiation condition are limited to this special case, solutions satisfying their condition also satisfy the condition we present herein. \Bk In general, earlier works do not prove a uniqueness result for this scattering problem, which is a central component of a complete theory.
 The fact that the potential $q(x)$ does not vanish at infinity is what makes this challenging, and not covered by the more standard `two-body' scattering literature.
 In particular, the classical Sommerfeld radiation conditions must be reformulated to give new and tractable criteria for uniqueness in this setting.

-To the best of our knowledge, none of the approaches in the literature for solving this problem are amenable to a numerical realization, which provides an accurate representation of the radiation field outside of the channels.
+To the best of our knowledge, none of the approaches in the literature for solving this problem are amenable to a numerical realization that provides an accurate representation of the radiation field outside of the channels.
+This latter issue is addressed in~\cite{EpWG2023_1,EpWG2023_2} for the simple model problem of two semi-infinite rectangular channels in $\bbR^2$ that meet along a common perpendicular line, with a piecewise constant potential, see Figure~\ref{fig0}.
+These papers reformulate the scattering problem as a transmission problem, which is solved using an integral equation approach.
+This representation also yields precise asymptotics for the solutions.
+A numerical method of solution using this formulation is given in~\cite{GE_2024}.
+Figure~\ref{scat_field} shows a numerical example of the solution to such a scattering problem, using a wave-guide network model like that in Figure~\ref{fig0}.